Inflation & Price Indices

 Meaning & Types of Inflation

-Inflation is a sustained increase in the general price level, reducing purchasing power of money.
-Deflation is a sustained decrease in the general price level — dangerous because it increases real debt burden and discourages spending (deflationary spiral, as seen in Japan 1991-2010).
-Disinflation is a decrease in the rate of inflation (prices still rising, but slower).
-Stagflation is simultaneous occurrence of stagnation (low growth, high unemployment) and inflation — the worst of both worlds, as experienced globally in the 1970s oil crisis and partly in India during 2012-13.
-Reflation is deliberate policy-driven increase in prices to counter deflation.
-Types by rate: Creeping/Mild (<3%), Walking/Trotting (3-7%), Running (10-20%), Galloping (20-100%), Hyperinflation (>50% per month — e.g., Zimbabwe 2008 — 79.6 billion percent per month; Venezuela 2018; Weimar Germany 1923).
-India has generally experienced moderate inflation (4-8%) in the post-reform period, with spikes during commodity price shocks.
+Inflation is a sustained rise in the general price level, reducing money's purchasing power.
+Deflation is a sustained fall — dangerous because it raises real debt burdens and discourages spending (deflationary spiral, as Japan experienced 1991-2010).
+Disinflation is a falling rate of inflation (prices still rise, but slower).
+Stagflation combines stagnation (low growth, high unemployment) with inflation — the worst combination, seen globally in the 1970s oil crisis and partly in India during 2012-13.
+Reflation is deliberate policy-driven price increase to counter deflation.
+Types by rate: Creeping/Mild (<3%), Walking/Trotting (3–7%), Running (10–20%), Galloping (20–100%), Hyperinflation (>50%/month — e.g., Zimbabwe 2008 at 79.6 billion percent/month; Venezuela 2018; Weimar Germany 1923).
+India has generally stayed in the moderate 4–8% range post-reform, spiking during commodity shocks.

 Causes of Inflation — Demand-Pull, Cost-Push, Structural

-Demand-Pull Inflation: "Too much money chasing too few goods."
+Demand-Pull: "too much money chasing too few goods."
 Occurs when aggregate demand exceeds aggregate supply at full employment.
-Causes: Increased government spending (fiscal deficit monetisation), easy monetary policy (low interest rates, excess liquidity), rising exports, tax cuts boosting disposable income, credit expansion.
-In India, demand-pull was the primary cause during 2006-08 when GDP grew 9%+ and credit growth exceeded 30%.
-Cost-Push Inflation: Rise in production costs pushes up prices even without excess demand.
-Causes: Rising oil/commodity prices (India imports 85% of crude oil — oil prices are the biggest external inflation driver), wage increases (minimum wage hikes, DA revisions), currency depreciation (makes imports costlier), supply chain disruptions (COVID, Russia-Ukraine war).
-India's food inflation is largely cost-push — driven by monsoon failures, supply bottlenecks, and intermediary markups.
-Structural Inflation: Unique to developing economies — caused by supply-side bottlenecks: inadequate agricultural productivity, poor cold chain infrastructure, hoarding, and mandi system inefficiencies.
-India's food inflation often exceeds 8-10% due to structural supply-side constraints — food has 45.9% weight in CPI basket, making overall inflation highly sensitive to food price movements.
-Imported Inflation: Through trade channels — rising global commodity prices transmitted to domestic economy.
-India is particularly vulnerable due to import dependence on crude oil, edible oils, fertilisers, and industrial raw materials.
-Administered Price Inflation: Government-set prices (petrol, diesel, LPG, electricity, railway fares) — periodic revisions cause one-time price jumps.
+Drivers: increased government spending (deficit monetisation), easy monetary policy, rising exports, tax cuts, credit expansion.
+India saw demand-pull during 2006-08 when GDP grew 9%+ and credit grew 30%+.
+Cost-Push: rising production costs push prices up even without excess demand.
+Drivers: oil/commodity prices (India imports 85% of crude — the biggest external inflation driver), wage hikes (DA revisions), currency depreciation (costlier imports), supply chain disruptions (COVID, Russia-Ukraine war).
+India's food inflation is largely cost-push — monsoon failures, supply bottlenecks, intermediary markups.
+Structural: unique to developing economies — caused by supply-side bottlenecks: low agricultural productivity, poor cold chains, hoarding, mandi inefficiencies.
+Food inflation often exceeds 8–10% due to structural constraints — food has 45.9% weight in CPI, making headline inflation highly sensitive.
+Imported inflation: rising global commodity prices transmit through trade channels.
+India is vulnerable given import dependence on crude oil, edible oils, fertilisers, and industrial raw materials.
+Administered price inflation: government-set prices (petrol, diesel, LPG, electricity, railway fares) cause one-time jumps on revision.

 Consumer Price Index (CPI) — India's Primary Inflation Measure

-CPI measures changes in the price level of a basket of consumer goods and services purchased by households.
-India has multiple CPI series: CPI (Combined) — used for inflation targeting by RBI, published by NSO (National Statistical Office under MoSPI) monthly, base year 2012.
-Covers rural and urban areas with 299 items across 8 groups.
-CPI (Industrial Workers/IW) — used for DA calculation for central government employees and industrial workers.
-Published by Labour Bureau.
-Base year 2016 (revised from 2001).
-CPI (Agricultural Labourers/AL) and CPI (Rural Labourers/RL) — published by Labour Bureau.
-Used for MGNREGA wage fixation and other rural wage indexation.
-CPI (Combined) weights: Food & Beverages 45.86% (highest — this is why food inflation dominates headline), Pan/Tobacco/Intoxicants 2.38%, Clothing & Footwear 6.53%, Housing 10.07%, Fuel & Light 6.84%, Miscellaneous 28.32% (includes education, health, transport, communication, recreation).
-Housing component only covers urban areas (rural housing excluded).
-CPI is better than WPI for monetary policy because: (1) It captures retail prices consumers actually pay.
-(2) It includes services (health, education, transport).
-(3) It better reflects cost of living.
-(4) It covers both rural and urban areas.
-Headline inflation = CPI (Combined) year-on-year change.
-Food inflation = CPI Food & Beverages sub-index change.
-Core inflation = CPI excluding food and fuel (these are volatile).
-Core inflation reflects underlying demand pressures.
-India's CPI inflation (FY24): Average 5.4%.
-Moderated to ~4.5% by late 2024.
+CPI measures price changes in a basket of consumer goods and services.
+India has multiple series: CPI (Combined) — used by RBI for inflation targeting, published monthly by NSO, base year 2012, 299 items across 8 groups covering rural and urban.
+CPI (IW) — used for DA calculation for government employees, published by Labour Bureau, base year 2016.
+CPI (AL) and CPI (RL) — used for MGNREGA wage fixation, published by Labour Bureau.
+CPI (Combined) weights: Food & Beverages 45.86%, Pan/Tobacco/Intoxicants 2.38%, Clothing & Footwear 6.53%, Housing 10.07%, Fuel & Light 6.84%, Miscellaneous 28.32% (education, health, transport, communication, recreation).
+Housing covers urban areas only.
+CPI beats WPI for monetary policy because: (1) captures retail prices consumers actually pay; (2) includes services (health, education, transport); (3) reflects cost of living better; (4) covers both rural and urban areas.
+Headline inflation = CPI (Combined) YoY change.
+Food inflation = Food & Beverages sub-index change.
+Core inflation = CPI excluding food and fuel (volatile items) — reflects underlying demand pressures.
+India's CPI (FY24): averaged 5.4%, moderated to ~4.5% by late 2024.
 RBI target: 4% +-2%.

 Wholesale Price Index (WPI)